 5. Team Work

 Teamwork may sound cliché but it’s one of an athlete’s most worthwhile gifts.
+Most companies have to invest in training courses like Team Building in Colorado Springs, as few people come to work with the right attitude towards combing efforts with their coworkers to achieve a mutual goal.
+However, for those who have been part of a sports team, it is second nature.
 It is common for sports teammates to become life-long friends.
 While that’s most assuredly indisputable, it doesn’t mean they didn’t have their fair share of ups and downs.
 They likely debated on many occasions, but at the end of the day, they always had each other’s back.
 They were teammates.
 Your coworkers are your workplace “teammates” and the attitude you have as an individual can spread like wildfire to the entire group.
 It’s amazing what can be accomplished when you act as though you are a part of a unit rather than an individual.

 These five characteristics are qualities that an athlete can take pride in, having learned from their teammates and coaches.
 Whether intentionally or unintentionally, these qualities become engrained in almost every dedicated athlete you come across.

 You can either be an ‘energy vampire’ and suck the life out of your team, or you can be a ‘power source,’ providing positivity and energy to others.